 (3) The Governor, on the recommendation of the Committee and on being satisfied that having regard to the circumstances of the case it has not been practicable to complete the evaluation of the locality but that it is expedient that the locality should continue to be preserved and protected, may by Order in Council declare that an Order made under subsection (1) shall continue to have effect for such period as is therein specified.

-[Section 20 amended by No. 24 of 1995 s.
+[Section 20 amended: No. 24 of 1995 s.
 21.]

 21. Objection to declaration